mattrussell2/gradescope-autograder/README.md

 # TODOS
 * Update the functionality of `bin/autograde.py` so that if a grader is re-running tests, we don't nuke the entire build folder, but intelligently load the data from alread-run tests.
 Also, need to verify that the various filter, etc. options work as expected.
+* Since we've removed course code from the repo, we need more examples in `assignments/`.

 # Changelog
+## [2.0.1] - 2023-05-28
+README.md updates

 ## [2.0.0] - 2023-05-27
 Pythonified build process, and merged all config files into one `.toml` file.
 After the new, improved, simplified build process, token management system, and security fixes, we're at version 2.0 [!]